IAMBECCA/PROGRAMING_POE/README.md

 Exploring the Application: Once the application is running, you can explore its features, such as adding, editing, and deleting recipes, searching for recipes, and viewing recipe details.

+Running the application after adding some changes to the file you should be able to explore the application .
+You are able to add, find a recipe and viewing your recipe details.

 Dependencies

 .NET Framework: Ensure that you have the appropriate .NET Framework version installed on your machine.